Brian-McIntosh/CWC-CoreData-CRUD/README.md

         // Get the textfield for the alert let textfield = alert.textFields![0]

-        // TODO: Create a Person object
+        // Create a Person object
         // Person is a subclass of NSManagedObject which allows us to save to Core Data let newPerson = Person(context: self.context)
         newPerson.name = textfield.text

-        // TODO: Save the data
+        // Save the data
         // try! self.context.save() // error w/o try! should use do/catch
         do {
             try self.context.save()